-Follow the private path from the hotel gardens down to the entrance of the Victoria Falls rainforest in just 10 minutes and you will be able to witness the amazing Victoria Falls waterfall up close.
-You can gain the best views from Victoria Falls National Park, and there's plenty to do in the town itself such as trying out authentic African cuisine at the Boma buffet restaurant, or finding out about Zimbabwean culture at the many different museums in the area.
+Follow the private path from the hotel gardens down to the entrance of the Victoria Falls rainforest in just 10 minutes, to witness the amazing Victoria Falls waterfall up close.
+You can gain the best views from Victoria Falls National Park and there's plenty to do in the town itself, such as trying out authentic African cuisine at The Boma Restaurant Victoria Falls or finding out about Zimbabwean culture at the many different museums in the area.

 There are world-class facilities on site, including a mini fitness room, a beauty spa and even a hair salon, to help you to look and feel your best during your stay.
-Dining is also available on site, with internationally trained chefs offering exquisite menus at both of the hotel’s restaurants.
-The staff are very friendly and provide an excellent service.
-There is also a range of additional family-friendly activities to do during your stay at the hotel including safari trips to the surrounding national parks, trips on the historic Rovos railway and luxury cruises down the Chobe river.
+Dining options are also available on site with internationally trained chefs offering exquisite menus at both of the hotel’s restaurants, where the friendly staff provide an excellent service.
+There is also a range of additional family-friendly activities to do during your stay at the hotel including safari trips to the surrounding national parks, a unique dining experience onboard the Bushtracks Express steam train and luxury cruises on the Zambezi river.

 Still going strong after 100 plus years the combination of history, colonial charm and wonderful service means that this grand old hotel is still the choice for discerning visitors to the Falls.

 Each room with its own unique look also comprise of the following:

 Standard Rooms, Deluxe Rooms, Junior Suites, Executive Suites, Royal Suite.

 Children of all ages are welcoming at Victoria Falls Hotel with baby sitting if required.